gca-research-group/tee-compartimentalisation-study-case/README.md

 - **command-line-interface.py**: A command-line interface (CLI) client for interacting with the `launcher.py` server.
 It allows the user to:
   - List files.
+  - Upload.
+  - Delete.
+  - Compile.
-  - Upload, delete, compile, and run programs.
+  - Run programs.

 - **generate_certificate.py**: This script generates certificates and keys for the `integration_process` executable binary code.
 The certificates include:
   - CPU model.